abTEM/doc/docs/reference/api/api.md

 # API

-*abTEM*s API generally follows an object-oriented design with objects representing elements of the underlying physical models.
+The *ab*TEM API generally follows an object-oriented design with objects representing elements of the underlying physical models.
+Numpy-style docstrings embedded in the code allow the reference to be automatically generated.

 ```{eval-rst}
 .. autosummary::